XiaotaoChen/model-quantization/doc/result_cls.md

 - real shortcut / real-skip: the downsample layer is kept in full precision.
 Other wise the shortcut is quantized (eg. `2bit shortcut`)

+- old:  indicating that better results are obtained but not updated in the table.